10th Press Camp Headquarters

 The 10th Public Affairs Detachment (Press Camp Headquarters) is a U.S. Army tactical, 31-person unit providing a Battalion level headquarters and is composed of Public Affairs and support professionals, commanded by a Lieutenant Colonel and Command Sergeant Major.

 The mission of the 10th PAD (PCH) is "on order, to deploy in support of Combatant Commander requirements across the spectrum of current and future operations to conduct Public Affairs operations and implement the information strategies of the supported commander in order to support civilian news media and facilitate news gathering efforts in the theater."

 The 10th PAD (PCH) was originally activated in 1966 during the Vietnam War as the 10th Public Information Detachment.
 The 10th PID served with distinction prior to being inactivated in 1972, earning the Republic of Vietnam's Cross of Gallantry with Palm three times and the U.S. Army's Valorous Unit Award.
 The 10th was redesignated a Public Affairs Detachment in March 2004 and reactivated in October 2005.
 The unit was later deployed in support of Operation Iraqi Freedom and assumed the role of the Multi-National Force Iraq's Coalition Press Information Center (CPIC).

-The 10th PAD(PCH)'s home station is Fort Bragg (North Carolina).
+The 10th PAD(PCH)'s home station is Fort Bragg.
 The 10th is an element of the U.S. Army Forces Command (FORSCOM) and is not a permanent element of any division or corps..
 The unit has a command cell, a headquarters section and an expeditionary section.
 Within the expeditionary section are four, five member teams each with an officer, two print journalists and two broadcasters.
 The 10th may also serve as headquarters for other public affairs units, such as Public Affairs Detachments (PADs) and Broadcast Operations Detachments (BODs).
 Although subordinate FORSCOM PA units (27th PAD, 49th PAD, 50th PAD and 22d MPAD) are technically attached, all work and deploy autonomously, meeting the demands of today's modular Army.